Inflation and the Theory of Cosmological Perturbations: The standard inflationary universe

-Equating $H(a)$ and $\Gamma_\phi$ leads to an expression for $a_I/a$.
-Now if we assume that all available coherent energy density is instantaneously converted into radiation at this value of $a_I/a$, we can find the reheat temperature by setting the coherent energy density, $\rho_\phi=\rho_I(a_I/a)^3$, equal to the radiation energy density, $\rho_R=(\pi^2/30)g_*T_{RH}^4$, where $g_*$ is the effective number of relativistic degrees of freedom at temperature $T_{RH}$.
+Equating $H(a)$ and $\Gamma_\phi$ leads to an expression for $(a_{\rm i}/a)$.
+Now if we assume that all available coherent energy density is instantaneously converted into radiation at this value of $(a_{\rm i}/a)$, we can find the reheat temperature by setting the coherent energy density, $\rho_\phi=(\rho_\phi)_{\rm i}(a_{\rm i}/a)^3$, equal to the radiation energy density, $\rho_{\rm r}=(\pi^2/30)g_*T_{\rm RH}^4$, where $g_*$ is the effective number of relativistic degrees of freedom at temperature $T_{\rm RH}$.
 The result is

-In some models of inflation reheating can be anticipated by a period of preheating \cite{preheating} when the the classical inflaton field very rapidly (explosively) decays into $\phi$-particles or into other bosons due to broad parametric resonance.
-This stage cannot be described by the standard elementary approach to reheating based on perturbation theory.
-The bosons produced at this stage further decay into other particles, which eventually become thermalized.
+In some models of inflation reheating can be anticipated by a period of preheating \cite{preheating} when the the classical inflaton field very rapidly decays into $\phi$-particles or into other bosons due to broad parametric resonance.

+In preheating there is a new decay channel that is non-perturbative: stimulated emissions of bosonic particles into energy bands with large occupancy numbers are induced due to the coherent oscillations of the inflaton field.
+The oscillations of the inflaton field induce mixing of positive and negative frequencies in the quantum state of the field it couples to because of the {\it time-dependent} mass of the quantum field.
+Let us take, for the sake of simplicity, to the case of a massive inflaton $\phi$ with quadratic potential $V(\phi)=\frac{1}{2}m^2\phi^2$ and coupled to a massless scalar field $\chi$ via the quartic coupling $g^2\phi_0^2\chi^2$.